-As a Teacher Candidate you are now entering the professional field of education.
-Part of that responsibility includes adjusting some practices from “college student” to “teacher” appropriate.
-Look at various aspects of life with a new set of eyes – those of a teacher, Principal, parent or potential employer.
+Teacher Candidates are entering the professional field of education.
+Part of that responsibility includes adjusting some practices from “college student” to “professional educator” appropriate.
+Teacher Candidates must review various aspects of life with a new set of eyes – those of a teacher, Principal, parent, or potential employer.
 Be mindful of “Friending” students in the classroom and/or colleagues.

-Teacher Candidates are advised to remove pictures and social media posts which do not represent the professional educator you are becoming.
-Teacher Candidates have a very visible presence in a conservative field.
-Represent yourself as an upstanding member of this profession.
-When removing pictures and posts be sure to include text messaging, instant messaging, email, blogs, chat rooms, video-sharing Web sites, editorial comments posted on the Internet, and social network sites such as Facebook, LinkedIn, Twitter, Tumblr, Google+, Flickr, and YouTube.
-This also includes photos your friends have of you on their own pages, as everything is linked and easy to navigate.
+Teacher Candidates are advised to remove pictures and social media posts which do not represent them as developing professional educators.
+Teacher Candidates have a very visible presence in a conservative field and should represent themselves as upstanding members of this profession.
+Teacher Candidates should review pictures and posts in their text messaging, instant messaging, email, blogs, chat rooms, video-sharing Web sites, editorial comments posted on the Internet, and social networking sites such as Facebook, Instagram, Snapchat, LinkedIn, Twitter, Tumblr, Google+, Flickr, and YouTube.
+This also includes photos that friends of teacher candidates may post on their own pages, as everything is linked and easy to navigate.

-Two other socially visible areas needing to be updated are your cell phone messages and email address user name.
-Do callers hear loud music and a very “informal” greeting?
-Is your email address a business-like user name, or one which might raise eye-brows (i.e. firstname.lastname@example.org)?
+Additionally, socially visible areas that may require attention are voicemail greetings, email signatures, and social media or email user names.
+For example: Do callers hear loud music and a very “informal” greeting?
+Is the teacher candidate’s email address or signature business-like or one which might raise eye-brows (i.e. firstname.lastname@example.org)?

-As a Teacher Candidate you are an educator and a role model for the students in your classroom.
-There may be times you are working in a classroom in which the Cooperating Teacher utilizes social media for instructional purposes.
-School Districts generally have an electronic media policy available to read.
-Should you wish to use electronic media in connection with a lesson you are giving, you are required to obtain permission from the Cooperating Teacher prior to teaching the lesson employing technology or social media tools for educational purposes.
+Teacher Candidates are educators and role models for the students in their classrooms.
+While in a classroom the Cooperating Teacher may utilize social media for instructional purposes.
+Most School Districts have an electronic media policy available to read.
+All teacher candidates are required to obtain permission from the Cooperating Teacher prior to teaching the lesson employing technology or social media tools for educational purposes.